 SignalDrop competes in the "always-running WiFi monitor" category alongside WiFi Signal ($4.99), Wifiry ($9.99), and WiFi Explorer ($19.99).
 It's the only app in the category that:

-Jesse Meria runs Cafe Meria in Charlevoix, Michigan, and builds independent Mac and iOS software from the same building.
+Jesse Meria runs Cafe Meria and builds independent Mac and iOS software from the same building.
 His apps share a consistent design philosophy: solve a specific frustration cleanly, no telemetry, no analytics, no subscriptions where they don't fit, and prices that respect users instead of nickel-and-diming them.
 SignalDrop is his most recent macOS release — a menu bar utility that catches WiFi drops the moment they happen and turns invisible network failures into measurable ones.
 Other current projects include Composed (an AI-powered planning app for daily life), Puana (an AI music creation tool), and several smaller utilities in development.
 The common thread is that every product comes from a real personal frustration he lived through first, then refused to keep accepting.

 "macOS has had WiFi since 1999.
 It still doesn't notify you when it drops.
 That's twenty-seven years of silence."